8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 “Free touch” allows you to create your own vibration patterns for each motor, changing them as you go along by swiping the bee icons up or down.
 “Music mode” makes the toy vibe along with either ambient noise or audio files on your phone.
 And “remote play” allows you to connect with a partner from a distance and hand control to them.

-Overall I’m impressed with the HoneyPlayBox app – it has a good array of features, and excellent reliability and responsiveness.
+Overall I’m impressed with the HoneyPlayBox app’s good array of features and its excellent reliability and responsiveness.

 [Toy Review] We-Vibe Ditto+ App Controlled Butt Plug